Code: IG.AR Topic: Community Use of Division Buildings Issue Date: 29/01/2020 Effective Date: 29/01/2020 Review Year: 2003

 legally registered non-profit organizations which primarily sponsor service-oriented activities;

 the Government of Alberta;

 the Government of Canada; and

 commercial enterprises such as private day cares for which exemption from fixed capacity is not granted.

-When any portion of a district building is used for a daycare or an after school care program, a lease or licence agreement shall be entered into, and should include facilities used for related exercise or recreational activities.
+When any portion of a Division building is used for a daycare or an after school care program, a lease or licence agreement shall be entered into, and should include facilities used for related exercise or recreational activities.
 The use of a gymnasium by a tenant for the recreational component of their program is not considered a community use.

 Evening or weekend use of leased premises by a tenant is not considered a community use or a rental.

 The Principal shall be responsible for approving leases in an operational school and shall act as resident manager for the board and as first contact on day to day concerns in accordance with any lease or license agreement.

 The Senior Planner responsible for Property Management shall be responsible for approving leases in other board-owned buildings.